An allergy is an adverse reaction of the body’s immune system to a substance which is harmless to most people.

 An allergic reaction can lead to a variety of symptoms such as sneezing, wheezing, sickness, itchiness, red eyes, most of which are mild and not life-threatening.
 However a small number of people can develop severe allergic reactions (anaphylaxis) which can put their life in danger.

 Allergies are not always straightforward to diagnose, especially in children.
 Diagnosing and managing allergies helps restore quality of life and is done by Allergists.
 At The Medical Chambers Kensington, Dr Sophie Flammarion deals with allergies in babies and children, from screening to sub-lingual immunotherapy.
-Dr Alina Dumitru sees adolescents and adults for all types of allergies.
-Both are Consultants at St Thomas’s Hospital, London.
+She is a Consultants at St Thomas’s Hospital, London.
 Other specialists deal with allergies on a daily basis: Ms Romana Kuchai, ENT Surgeon, has a special interest for allergic rhinitis; Mr Nabeel Malik, Ophthalmologist, treats allergic conjunctivitis; Dr Veronique Bataille, Dermatologist, offers diagnostic tests for contact allergies.

 At The Medical Chambers Kensington our Consultants offer skin prick tests, patch tests, allergy blood tests, as well as in some cases sublingual immunotherapy.